pingcap/docs/sql-statements/sql-statement-load-data.md

 - Import all files prefixed with `foo` under the specified path: `s3://<bucket-name>/path/to/data/foo*`
 - Import all files prefixed with `foo` and ending with `.csv` under the specified path: `s3://<bucket-name>/path/to/data/foo*.csv`

-### `Format`
+### `FORMAT`

-You can use the `Format` parameter to specify the format of the data file.
+You can use the `FORMAT` parameter to specify the format of the data file.
 If you do not specify this parameter, you can use the format defined by `DELIMITED DATA`, which is the data format supported by MySQL `LOAD DATA`.

 ### `Fields`, `Lines`, and `Ignore Lines`